OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: From Onsager principle to OnsagerNet

 where $f = (M+W)^{-1} g$.
 We will now work with~\eqref{eq:GOPdform} as it is more convenient.

 We remark that the form of the generalized Onsager dynamics~\eqref{eq:GOPmform} is not an arbitrary extension of~\eqref{eq:onsager_var}.
 In fact, the dissipative-conservative decomposition ($M+W$) and dependence on $h$ are well motivated from classical dynamics.
-To arrive at the former, we make the crucial observation that a dynamical system defined by generalized Poisson brackets \cite{beris_thermodynamics_1994} have precisely this decomposition (See \SI{C Theorem 4}).
-Moreover, such forms also appeared in partial differential equation (PDE) models for complex fluids {\cite{yang_hydrodynamic_2016,zhao_general_2018}}.
+To arrive at the former, we make the crucial observation that a dynamical system defined by generalized Poisson brackets \citep{beris_thermodynamics_1994} have precisely this decomposition (See Appendix \ref{apd:gdyn}).
+Moreover, such forms also appeared in partial differential equation (PDE) models for complex fluids {\citep{yang_hydrodynamic_2016,zhao_general_2018}}.
+Note that general Poisson brackets are required to satisfy the Jacobi identity (see e.g. \citep{beris_thermodynamics_1994,ottinger_equilibrium_2005}), but in our approach we do not enforce such a condition.
+We refer to \cite{hernandez_structurepreserving_2021} for a neural network implementation based on the generalized Poisson brackets.